Android-for-Python/Android-for-Python-Users/README.md

 pip3 uninstall buildozer
 pip3 install git+https://github.com/kivy/buildozer.git
 ```
 A side effect of this is you will have to specify the `develop` version of p4a.
-After typing `buildozer init`, `buildozer.spec` set:
+After typing `buildozer init`, in `buildozer.spec` set:
 ```
 p4a.branch = develop
 ```